Solden Austria features three peaks over 10,000-feet, and skiing on two glaciers – the Rettenbach and Tiefenbach Glaciers.

-Solden’s lift system is amazing (Austria is home to Dopplemayr lift company) with very modern high capacity cable cars, trams and gondolas, six and eight passenger bubble chairs, transporting 70,000 skier per hour.
-Vail’s uphill capacity is 53,000 skiers per hour for comparison, so you can extrapolate that Solden handles the crowds during holidays.
+Solden’s lift company, BBS – Berg Bahnen Solden, calls their mind-blowing lift system “people movers”.
+With so many overlapping lifts, it can be very busy on the trails, but your lift wait time is only about 5-10 minutes despite what appears to be a mega lift line.
+Austria is home to Dopplemayr lift company, and Solden has modern cable cars, trams and gondolas, six and eight-passenger bubble chairs, transporting 70,000 skiers per hour.
+Vail’s uphill capacity is 53,000 skiers per hour for comparison, so you can extrapolate that Solden handles the masses during holidays.

 Where to Stay in Solden:

-Hotel Bergland – 4-star lifestyle hotel with modern alpine décor rooms, a rooftop Sky Spa, elegant dining and breakfast buffet, Lounge, Sun Deck, and ski shop with valet next to the Zentrum Shuttle and Solden slopes.
+Hotel Bergland is a 4-star lifestyle hotel with modern alpine décor rooms, a rooftop Sky Spa, elegant dining and breakfast buffet, Lounge, Sun Deck, and ski shop with valet next to the Gondola and Solden slopes.

 Solden On Mountain Dining:

-Gampe Thaya – Trail 11, ski to this 300-year-old mountain farmhouse, and dine amid authentic cowbells and ski memorabilia.
-Fondue and Austrian schnitzel are served in the cozy hut or outside on sunny days with sensation views of the Otztal valley.
+Gampe Thaya is located just off trail 11.
+Ski to this 300-year-old mountain farmhouse, and dine amid authentic cowbells and ski memorabilia.
+Soups, Rosti, Fondue and Austrian schnitzel are served in this historic cozy hut or outside on sunny days with sensation views of the Otztal valley.

-Solden Ski Stats: 10,985-feet summit, 6,135-feet vertical, 33 lifts, over 150 kilometers of ski trails plus extensive off-piste.
+Solden Ski Stats: 10,985-feet summit, 6,135-feet vertical, 31 lifts, over 150 kilometers of ski trails plus extensive off-piste.
 Open October through May with glacier skiing, the official sponsor of the US Ski Team and host of World Cup ski races.
+Solden Ski Photos